 Common questions about wildlife

-Reduce your risk of being swooped:
+To minimize your risk of being swooped:

 • Report incidents involving territorial magpies to the City and plan alternative routes around known swooping areas.